postgres-ai/postgres-checkup/README.md

 * awk
 * sed

-Nothing special has to be istalled on the observed machines.
-However, these machines must run Linux (again: modern RHEL/CentOS or Debian/Ubuntu; others should work as well, but not yet tested).
+Nothing special has to be installed on the observed machines.
+However, these machines must run Linux (again: modern RHEL/CentOS or Debian/Ubuntu; others should work as well, but are not yet tested).

 :warning: Only Postgres version 9.6 and higher are currently supported.

 ## How to Install

 Use `git clone`.
-This is the only way of installation currently supported.
+This is the only method of installation currently supported.

 ## Example of Use